 PCI Express is the technology that links all the high-performance components in a Mac.
 And it’s built into Thunderbolt.
 Which means you can get PCI Express speed outside the box.
 With Thunderbolt, you can hot-plug your external devices like RAID arrays and video capture solutions, and easily move them between your Mac computers.

-Thunderbolt I/O technology gives you two channels on the same connector, with 10 Gbps of throughput in both directions.
-That makes Thunderbolt ultrafast and ultraflexible.
-You can move data to and from peripherals up to 20 times faster than with USB 2.0 and up to 12 times faster than with FireWire 800.
+Thunderbolt gives you two channels on the same connector with 10Gb/s of throughput in both directions.
+Ultrafast, ultraflexible Thunderbolt 2 pushes that to 20Gb/s.
+You can move data to and from peripherals up to 40 times faster than with USB 2 and up to 25 times faster than with FireWire 800.
 You also have more than enough bandwidth to daisy-chain multiple high-speed devices without using a hub or switch.
 For example, you can connect several high-performance external disks, a video capture device and even a display to a single Thunderbolt chain while maintaining maximum throughput.

 Expansion is no longer confined by the space inside your Mac.
 Easily plug in your PCI Express cards using a Thunderbolt chassis.
 You can even connect more than one chassis together to plug in many more cards than you could in a computer with a finite number of expansion slots.
 With PCI Express technology, you can use your USB and FireWire peripherals — and connect to Gigabit Ethernet and Fibre Channel networks — using simple adapters.

 Thunderbolt 2 gives you access to the latest 4K monitors.
 In fact, with the Mac Pro, you can connect up to three 4K displays at once.
 And because Thunderbolt is based on DisplayPort technology, it provides native support for the Apple Thunderbolt Display and Mini DisplayPort displays.
 DVI, HDMI and VGA displays connect through adapters.